This article may contain compensated links. Please read disclaimer for more info.

 Riquewihr is one of the most beautiful Alsace villages along the Alsace Wine Route, if not the most beautiful!
 Located in the Haut-Rhin department, between mountains and vineyards, Riquewihr will likely steal your heart too.

-Riquewihr exists since Roman times.
+Riquewihr is a French medieval town that exists since Roman times.
 Over the centuries, the town prospered by trading its reputed white wine all over Europe.
 In the 16th century, this prosperity with the Riquewihr wine enabled the village to build the magnificent houses that you can see today.

 Riquewihr is surrounded by a double fortification wall.
 The first ramparts were built in the 13th century, while the second ramparts were built in the 16th century when Riquewihr was a rich town.
 Don’t miss the Dolder – the 13th-century belfry tower at the end of Rue Charles de Gaulle – and the pretty shops selling souvenirs, local delicacies, and wines.